rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-You may have noticed the first argument called `parent` as well.
-For now, you don't need to worry about it.
-Later, it will be showcased where it could be used potentially in your resolvers.
-Now, to make the example more realistic, you can extract a map of sample users and return a user based on the `id` which is used as a key in the extracted map:
+The first argument called `parent` as well, but you shouldn't worry about it for now.
+Later, it will be showcased where it can be used in your resolvers.
+Now, to make the example more realistic, extract a map of sample users and return a user based on the `id` used as a key in the extracted map:

 {{< highlight javascript "hl_lines=1 2 3 4 5 6 7 8 9 10 12 16 17 20" >}}
 let users = {